Democratization of generative AI

 • What they do: The pirate radio station of punk AI is EleutherAI.
 Born on Discord, this grassroots collective of volunteer researchers did the seemingly impossible: they replicated the closed-off GPT models and gave them away.
 They scraped the web to create “The Pile” dataset when no one else would.

 • Their role: They are the spiritual godfathers of the open LLM movement.
-They proved it could be done, without corporate funding or a centralized lab, inspiring and directly enabling much of what came after.
+They proved it could be done, without corporate funding or a centralised lab, inspiring and directly enabling much of what came after.

 2.4 LAION